 So if you want to experience more than just Lederhosen and cuckoo clocks in Germany then get to the city of Cuxhaven to start your hike.
 Guided tours along the shore are taking place year-round, the crossing, however, is only between April and October since you possibly have to wade through tide ways, more or less high streams of water; you don’t want to do that in January, believe me.
 The precise start of the hike has to be checked online since it varies according to the tides, obviously.

 Kayaking the underground lakes of Križna Jama in Slovenia

 Experienced by Tom and Zi from Craving Adventure

 Križna Jama (Cross Cave), is an 8-kilometre long cave system in the south of Slovenia.
 It is one of the most bio-diverse and best-preserved cave systems in the world, but the real attraction is the chain of underground lakes and the crazy rock formations.

 There is this eerie but really cool feeling when you’re floating in a lake kilometres deep into the ground in a little boat, with nothing but the sound of your own breath and drops of water falling down from the rocks.
-We’ve been in many caves around the world, but Križna Jama is the most unique one we’ve seen by far!
-You can read more about our experience on the Križna Jama tour here.
+We’ve been in many caves around the world, but Križna Jama are some of the most unique caves in Europe. one we’ve seen by far!

 Wreck diving in Tenerife